LucasTCook/LucasTCook/README.md

 ## 🎯 I'm Looking For

-I'm on the lookout for roles that will allow me to leverage my extensive experience in software development along with my newfound skills in Deep Learning.
+I'm on the lookout for roles that will allow me to leverage my extensive experience in software engineering.
 I'm excited about the prospect of contributing to a team that values innovation, continuous learning, and applying cutting-edge technologies to make a real-world impact.

 ## 📜 Certifications